List of Star Wars species (A–E): Annoo dat Prime

 The Annoo dat Prime is a four eyed, reptilian race hailing from the planet Annoo.
 The average height for an Annoo dat Prime is 8 ft.
 They tend to have rough, yellow scaled skin, with a small row of spines running down their backs and to the end of their short tails.
 They have four eyes, the upper two red and the lower two blue.
 The only Annoo dat Prime to ever be named or shown in expanded universe was the separatist General Ashaar Khorda.
 He appears in the Zam Wessel comic book, and subsequently dies following a plot to destroy Coruscant.

 Anomid

 Anomid are humanoid, with gray hair and silver-blue eyes, and are native to the Yablari system.
-They communicate largely using their own sign language.
+They communicate largely by using their own sign language.
 Boba Fett impersonated one in Rebel Dawn, part of the Han Solo trilogy of books.
 They are reportedly one of the more social species in the Star Wars galaxy.